czknuaa/PRISM/README.md

 [1] Y. Mu, T. Chen, S. Peng, Z. Chen, Z. Gao, Y. Zou, L. Lin, Z. Xie, and P. Luo,
 "RoboTwin: Dual-Arm Robot Benchmark with Generative Digital Twins (early version),"
 arXiv preprint [arXiv:2409.02920](https://arxiv.org/abs/2409.02920), 2024. [github](https://github.com/TianxingChen/RoboTwin)

+# Acknowledge
+- Our diffusion module is adapted from Diffusion Policy.
+This part is under MIT License.
+- Our transformer module is adapted from ACT, which used DETR in their implementations.
+The DETR part is under APACHE 2.0 License.
+- Our Minkowski ResNet observation encoder is adapted from the examples of the MinkowskiEngine repository.
+This part is under MIT License.
+- Our temporal ensemble implementation is inspired by the recent HATO project.